 People often talk about estate planning when the topic of death comes up.
 We all know our passing is a reality but a distant reality……. so, we think.
 I hope that is true for all of us.
 But life isn’t always fair and bad things happen every day.
-Young people die or are disabled in a horrific accidents.
-Middle aged persons in their 40’s and early 50’s die from heart attacks or suffer terrible strokes and aging men and women in their 70’s and 80’s languish with ALS, Alzheimer’s disease, Parkinson’s and dementia.
+Young people die or are disabled in horrific accidents.
+Middle aged persons in their 40’s and early 50’s die from heart attacks or suffer terrible strokes, aging men and women in their 70’s and 80’s languish with ALS, Alzheimer’s disease, Parkinson’s and dementia.
 People of all ages, young and old, experience sudden and debilitating illness that robs them of their dignity and quality of life.

 You need these documents to protect yourself, your children, spouse, grandchildren, domestic partner, favorite charity, parents, siblings … in short anyone or anything important to you.

 Why, because if you don’t plan ahead, your spouse may face large and unexpected expenses, taxes and be unprepared to handle the family’s finances.
 Families may fight over the guardianship of your children and money…, because your 22 year old son or daughter may inherit a sizeable estate and like the prodigal son or daughter squander it by age 25….., because your grandchild with a disability may lose his or her government benefits…..; because the son or daughter-in-law you can’t stand may receive a portion of your estate if they divorce your child …… and the reasons go on and on.

 Why Should You Have a Last Will for Estate Planning in New Jersey

 INTRODUCTION TO A NEW JERSEY WILL: THE BASICS YOU NEED TO KNOW